IntelligentQuadruped/Implementation/README.md

 - [ ] Calibrate turning behavior
 - [ ] Improve application for turning head during normal walking operation
 - [ ] Add memory capability to save previously observed obstacles

-## Video of selected physical trials: [Link to Video](https://youtu.be/LM8ooHoOcEU)
-NOTE: The video can only be accessed via a Google account registered with a princeton.edu email address.